 Complete login procedure

-Your membership may or may not include the association's journal (print or online), as it's a benefit that depends on your membership level.
+Your membership may or may not include the association's journal (print or online only), as it's a benefit that depends on your membership level.
 Please contact your association for more details on membership benefits.

 The benefit of the journal linked to the association's congress depends on the fee you paid when you registered.
 Please contact your association to see whether or not your registration fee included the journal.

-Delegates are now offered a complimentary professional membership under certain conditions; It includes an online access to either the European Heart Journal (EHJ) or Cardiovascular Research (CVR).
+Delegates are now offered a complimentary professional membership under certain conditions; ESC professional includes an online access to either the European Heart Journal (EHJ) or Cardiovascular Research (CVR).

 If you already benefit from this opportunity to join the ESC Community last year, you will be invited to renew your membership at preferential rates.